tencentyun/intlcloud-documents/product_new/安全产品中心/密钥管理服务/快速入门/管理密钥_intl_en.md

 ## Scenario
-This document describes how to view, enable/disable, modify, and rotate keys.
+This document describes how to view, enable/disable, modify, rotate, and delete keys.

 ## Directions